Alkia/IgniteCLI-tutorials/voter/index.md

 This tutorial creates a blockchain poll application.
 It has been updated on September 1st 2022 to reflect the latest changes from Ignite CLI.

+**Important: This tuto needs a last correction on the UI part: the polls are not yet recorded properly on the blochain **

 ![Application screenshot](./Voter-web3.jpg)

 This tutorial builds understanding as it walks you through creating a blockchain app, adding and modifying types for a transaction, editing messages, and designing the front-end app.